On the Geometric Ergodicity of Hamiltonian Monte Carlo: Overview of Main Results

 \begin{thm} If Assumptions \textbf{A1} (on page \pageref{ass:A1}), \textbf{A2} (on page \pageref{ass:A2}) and \textbf{A3} (on page \pageref{ass:A3}) hold, then a Markov chain produced by the Hamiltonian Monte Carlo method (outlined in Algorithm \ref{alg:hmc}) will be geometrically ergodic. \end{thm}

 Assumption \textbf{A1} introduces a controlled degree of randomness into the integration time parameter, which ensures ergodicity of the HMC transition kernel.
-Assumption \textbf{A2} imposes conditions on the distribution from which expectations are desired, essentially restricting the tail behaviour to be at least as light as that of a Laplace distribution, but no lighter than a Gaussian.
+Instead of establishing $\pi$-irreducibility directly on on the multiple step HMC transition, we make a simple stochasticity assumption on the integration time parameter, which allows much of the technical difficulty to be sidestepped.
+Assumption \textbf{A2} imposes conditions on the distribution from which expectations are desired, essentially restricting the tail behaviour to be lighter than a Laplacian but no lighter than a Gaussian distribution.
 This is to ensure that when the chain is very far from the `centre' of the space then typical proposals will bring it back to regions where probability mass concentrates.
 Assumption \textbf{A3} relates to the Metropolis--Hastings acceptance rate, ensuring that this does not behave undesirably, in the sense that desirable proposals are often rejected.
 We make these arguments precise in Section \ref{sec:fixed}.

 We also present the following conditions under which Markov chains produced using HMC will not be geometrically ergodic.

 \begin{thm} If either of the following hold then HMC will \emph{not} produce a geometrically ergodic Markov chain: